Exploring Ireland's Health Care Services

 Back to top

-1) Accommodations and Continental breakfast daily OR lunch on days with guest speakers or academic site visits, along with a welcome and farewell dinner.
+1) Accommodations and Continental breakfast daily OR lunch on days with guest speakers or academic site visits, along with a welcome and farewell dinner and two other dinners during the program.

 All prices quoted are subject to change.
 The information contained in the program documents and forms is presented in good faith and is believed to be correct as of the date presented.
 Northern Illinois University reserves the right to amend, modify, revise, or delete any information appearing in these documents, including but not limited to the cost of the program.